Jupyter Guide

 • Pip3 (usually aliased as pip).

-• On certain versions of MacOS, it may be required to install Xcode Command Line Tools.
+• Certain versions of MacOS may require Xcode Command Line Tools to be installed.
 From the command line, xcode-select --install

 2. Clone the repo to your local machine git clone git@gitlab.com:gitlab-data/data-science.git